Top 10 Experiences That You Would Like in Myanmar

 The Balloon over Bagan service operates twice daily, early in the morning just before sunset and late in the evening just before sunset from October through March.
 A whole balloon ride lasts about 1 hour.

 At 1.2 kilometers long, the U Bein Bridge is one of Burma's most photographed sights.
 Most tourists come at sunset for the orange glow which gradually engulfs the bridge and silhouettes the columns upon it.
 The best way to photograph the iconic silhouettes is from a hired boat on Taungthaman Lake.
-During dry season (November to April) the lake is quite shallow, it's easy to classic silhouette shot; during other times, much of the bridge is under water, but be rest assured, there are plenty more classic images to capture.
+During the dry season (November to April) the lake is quite shallow, and it's easy to classic silhouette shots; during other times, much of the bridge is underwater, but be rest assured, there are plenty more classic images to capture.

-The classic silhouette shot of U Bein Bridge at sunset
+Sunset View of U Bein Bridge

-With miles of sparkling sands, swaying green palms and turquoise waters, the Ngapali Beach is a nice place for you to relax as well as experience true pulse of Myanmar.
+With miles of sparkling sands, swaying green palms, and turquoise waters, Ngapali Beach is a nice place for you to relax as well as experience the true pulse of Myanmar.
 Here small boats head out every day to catch seafood that is later served up in restaurants.
 Ox carts wander along the beaches.
 And a dozen bungalow-style resorts provide space for you to spend a few pampered nights.

 The peak season of Ngapali is from November to March.
-In rainy season (mid-May to mid-September), most hotels are closed.
+In the rainy season (mid-May to mid-September), most hotels are closed.

 The fabled Kyaiktiyo Pagoda on a huge gilded boulder is the third most important Buddhist pilgrimage site in Myanmar after the Shwedagon Pagoda and the Mahamuni Pagoda.
-The Gold Rock seems to defy gravity as it appears to be precariously perched on the edge of a hill over 1100 meters above sea-level, 160 km from Yangon.
-It is not clear as to how this spectacle has balanced on this cliff over the ages.
+The Gold Rock seems to defy gravity as it appears to be precariously perched on the edge of a hill over 1100 meters above sea level, 160 km from Yangon.
+It is not clear how this spectacle has balanced on this cliff over the ages.
 Legend has it that it's secured by a strand of the Buddha's hair.
 Men are allowed to walk on a bridge spanning a chasm to the boulder to affix gold leaf squares on the rock's surface and feel its magic.
 But women can only pray 5 meters far from Golden rock.

-I recommend taking a local boat out along the vast Ayeyawady River as it's a rare opportunity to discover Burma from a different angle - on water.
-It is the life blood of Burma and one of the World's Best 15 Rivers for Travelers selected by CNN.
-As you cruise the river, golden temple spires, tiny villages, emerald rice paddies, bustling markets all come into view.
-The real life of Burmese people is unfolded just before your eyes.
+I recommend taking a local boat out along the vast Ayeyarwady River as it's a rare opportunity to discover Burma from a different angle - on water.
+It is the lifeblood of Burma and one of the World's Best 15 Rivers for Travelers selected by CNN.
+As you cruise the river, golden temple spires, tiny villages, emerald rice paddies, and bustling markets all come into view.
+The real-life of Burmese people is unfolded just before your eyes.
 A typical Irrawaddy River runs between Bagan and Mandalay with accommodation overnight on the boat and sightseeing in Bagan and Mandalay.
-So it's not only a chance to catch a glimpse into the real life along the river but also a nice way to get around the two places.
-There are also many chances to take a short ferry ride across Irrawaddy River and discover life along it.
+So it's not only a chance to catch a glimpse into the real-life along the river but also a nice way to get around the two places.
+There are also many chances to take a short ferry ride across the Irrawaddy River and discover life along it.

 Close to Bagan in central Myanmar, Mount Popa is well known as a pilgrimage site, with numerous Nat (spirits) temples and relic sites atop it.
-The mountain itself is an extinct volcano rising over 1,500 meters above sea level, 60km (about 30 mins’ car ride) away from Bagan.
-To reach the mountain top, you need to climb barefoot up 770 steps and often find monkeys en route.
+The mountain itself is an extinct volcano rising over 1,500 meters above sea level, 60km (about 30 mins car ride) away from Bagan.
+To reach the mountaintop, you need to climb barefoot up 770 steps and often find monkeys en route.
 But it is well worth the effort to see the temples at the top and the stunning views of the surrounding area.

 Mount Popa is usually visited on a day trip from Bagan, as a great way to take a break from the endless temples.

-Visiting the markets of Myanmar can be fun, educational and a chance to mingle with the locals and buy souvenirs.
+Visiting the markets of Myanmar can be fun, educational, and a chance to mingle with the locals and buy souvenirs.
 Whether you are shopping for gems in Yangon's Scott Market, embroidered tapestries in Mandalay, or intricate lacquerware in Bagan, there is no better way to immerse yourself in the local way of life than to soak up the atmosphere of a local market.
 Take a look at our Myanmar shopping tips.